Select each service below to learn more.

 - Accompanying you to any civil or criminal proceeding to offer support and encouragement

-VOICES DV’s Family Advocate provides support to all survivors of domestic violence.
+VOICES DV Counselor support all survivors of domestic violence.

-Our Family Advocate understands the many emotions that survivors experience.
+Our counselor understands the many emotions that survivors experience.

-VOICES DV staff never tell a survivor what to do, but support them in their decisions.
-If they choose to stay in their home with their partner, the Family Advocate will assist them with safety planning.
-If they choose to leave their home and the abuse, the Family Advocate will provide support and advocacy to empower them to live independently.
+Staff never tell a survivor what to do, but support them in their decisions.
+If they choose to stay in their home with their partner, we will assist them with safety planning.
+If they choose to leave their home and the abuse, we willl provide support and advocacy to empower them to live independently.

-VOICES DV’s Family Advocate talks with survivors about their safety and helps them to identify the cycle of violence in their lives.
+VOICES DV Counselor is available to talk with survivors about their safety and helps them to identify the cycle of violence in their lives.
 She works with each individual to explore personal boundaries, heal their lives, and end the cycle of violence.

 VOICES Domestic Violence Professional staff is available to provide presentations on the following topics:

 Overview of Domestic Violence – presentation focuses on all areas of domestic violence and discusses the why individuals stay in an unhealthy relationships, power and control, and why domestic violence is such a vicious cycle.
 This presentation is ideal for adults and teens.

 Domestic Violence and its Impact on Children – this presentation focuses on the effects that domestic violence has on children who are experiencing violence in their homes.
 This presentation is ideal for anyone who works with children.